guilatrova/latrovacommits-articles/posts/2021/2021-07-01-project-tryceratops/post.en-us.md

 Turns out that I was wrong...

-`ast` does not handle comments, afterall, comments are not really python code.
+`ast` does not handle comments, after all, comments are not python code.

 I had then to use another lib (`tokenize`) to do that.
 This was boring because I had to read line by line and filter any comments that matches a regex, see the function: